ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 #### Create system level user account in SolarWinds

 Create a system level user account by sending a POST request to your SolarWinds server.
+You can use either cURL or PowerShell commands to send the POST request.
 If you have previously created a system user account through this method, you can proceed to the next step.

 **Note:**
 * System level user accounts cannot be created or managed from the Orion web interface.
 You must use a POST request.
 * You must use admin user credentials to create the new system user.
 * When using the commands below, be sure to replace the generic text (indicated in &lt;CAPS&gt;) with your specific user and server information.

-cURL command:
+Option 1 (cURL command):

     curl -XPOST -H "Content-Type: application/json" https://<ADMIN USER NAME>:<ADMIN PASSWORD>@<YOUR SERVER>:17778/SolarWinds/InformationService/v3/Json/Invoke/Orion.Accounts/CreateAccount -d '["System",{"AccountID":"<NEW SYSTEM USER NAME>","password":"<NEW SYSTEM USER PASSWORD>"}]'

-PowerShell commands:
+Option 2 (PowerShell commands):

     $securepassword = ConvertTo-SecureString “<ADMIN PASSWORD>” -AsPlainText -Force
     $credentials = New-Object System.Management.Automation.PSCredential(“<ADMIN USER NAME>”, $securepassword)